DrengrCoder/CppLibrary/README.md

 Network sockets are originally very basic and must be configured for TCP or UDP type data streams.
 You do not need to be familiar with how network sockets work to use this class, but this class makes it simple to implement client-side functionality, with appropriate functions to initialise and connect to network sockets, applying some common functions and argument options that would be expected to configure a socket for a TCP-based data stream connection.

+Network socket objects are easier to manipulate if they are pointer objects.

 Nothing here is especially unique and can be learned after a few google searches and looking at the right forum posts, but the simplest implementations have been created.
 This class can be inherited to provide more advanced functionality.
 If you need to rewrite these classes for your own purposes, I suggest learning more about network sockets and network programming theory and practice before attempting to do something too complex.

 #### Error codes